-- e-cloth furniture cloth – I thought this might be better since it’s nice and shaggy.
+- e-cloth High Performance Dusting Cloth – I thought this might be better since it’s nice and shaggy.
 But like the dusting cloth, it just kept getting snagged.
 So I threw it on the floor too.
 Roxy (the dog) put her head down on it and went to sleep.

 - I’m convinced that you can only use Plan A if you do it once a month.